 Note: The Centrepay deduction form will ask you for your “Service provider’s Centrepay Reference Number”.
 For Telstra, this is 555-052-438-T.

 The Legal Lessee is liable for all charges incurred on their Telstra phone service.
 To change the Legal Lessee, the existing account must be cancelled, and a new account created for the relevant connection fee.

 Where two people have lived in the same residence and the Legal Lessee moves out (or becomes deceased), the remaining person can have the service transferred to their name without cost if they keep the same number, take over any existing liability on the account, and the connection and disconnection occur at the same time.
 Otherwise a new service will be connected for the relevant connection fee.

-Where a Telstra service is in the name of a partner who has died, it can be transferred to the surviving partner without cost.
+Where a Telstra service is in the name of a partner who has passed away, it can be transferred to the surviving partner without cost.
 Otherwise, a new service can be started for the relevant connection fee.

 To find out more, call 13 2200.